habedi/GNNforUnresolvedQuestions/README.md

 ### License for the data

-The data stored here (mainly the processed CSV files) are licensed under [Creative Commons license](http://creativecommons.org/licenses/by/4.0/).
+The data stored here, mainly the processed CSV files, are licensed under [Creative Commons license](http://creativecommons.org/licenses/by/4.0/).
 Please see https://stackoverflow.com/help/licensing for more information about licenses that apply to the data originating from the Stack Exchange platform.